greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/orafce_ref.html.md

 ## <a id="topic_reg"></a>Installing and Registering the Module

-**Note:** Always use the Oracle Compatibility Functions module included with your Greenplum Database version.
+> **Note** Always use the Oracle Compatibility Functions module included with your Greenplum Database version.
 Before upgrading to a new Greenplum Database version, uninstall the compatibility functions from each of your databases, and then, when the upgrade is complete, reinstall the compatibility functions from the new Greenplum Database release.
 See the Greenplum Database release notes for upgrade prerequisites and procedures.

 The `orafce` module is installed when you install Greenplum Database.
 Before you can use any of the functions defined in the module, you must register the `orafce` extension in each database in which you want to use the functions.
 Refer to [Installing Additional Supplied Modules](../../install_guide/install_modules.html) for more information.